dann-g/notes/how_to_get_into_software.md

 Additionally, this guide is much more focused on backend development, though you will be exposed to both backend and frontend work if you follow along.

 ## ~~1.
 Install [Arch Linux](https://archlinux.org) on your main computer and use it for ALL computer tasks.~~
-  _I started using Arch after leaving  university because I craved doing more hands-on learning_
+  __I started using Arch after university because I craved doing more hands-on learning.
+Honestly, my dad started out as a low level transimission engineer for island's monopoly telecoms company Cable and Wireless.
+I used to be excited (but grew quite annoyed with)  the stories he told about the night shifts staying up late to monitor the country's only system and spending time on a CLI.
+Thinking about it now it's honestly inspirational, and slightly perplexing because he was my age at the time.
+AS i type this on my own rice i feel a sense of pride and profound understanding for what he was going through.
+He also used to tell me that Engineers don't run companies :)._
 I picked Arch not because it is the most perfect or the best, but because it requires you to see what's going into your computing environment.
 This is to see what a computer does at a little lower level, and see how a more modular computing environment works.
 You will learn how to use the command line, and likely get some experience writing shell scripts to tailor your personal computing to your own preferences